Coming Soon— Sign up below to get notified when registration opens.

 • A holistic understanding of what imagination is and how it occurs in the brain

-• Explore the symbiotic connection between imagination and well-being
+• Explore the symbiotic connection between imagination and wellbeing, and its benefits for the mind and body

 • A personal understanding of your internal barriers to imagination and strategies to overcome them